-If a DMA-5000 Mail-in Application for Medicaid is received and in talking to the individual or authorized representative, it is determined the individual intended to apply for SA, the DAAS-8190 SSI/Non-SSI Application Workbook and other required application documents shall be completed as appropriate in an intake interview.
+If a DHB-5201 Application for Health Coverage & Help Paying Costs is received and in talking to the individual or authorized representative, it is determined the individual intended to apply for SA, the DSS-8190 SSI/Non-SSI Application Workbook and other required application documents shall be completed as appropriate in an intake interview.
 Send a DHB-5097, Request for Information with a scheduled interview appointment for the individual and/or authorized representative to come into the Department of Social Services to complete the SA application.
-If the applicant does not show for the interview appointment send the DAAS-3000 Follow-up Letter Regarding Special Assistance Request.
-The form specifies that if the agency does not hear from the applicant within 15 calendar days of the date of the letter, the agency will assume that the applicant is no longer interested in applying for Special Assistance.
+If the applicant does not show for the interview appointment send the DSS-3000 Follow-up Letter Regarding Special Assistance Request.
+The form specifies that if the agency does not hear from the applicant within 15 calendar days of the date of the letter, the agency will assume that the applicant is no longer interested in applying for SA.